 We’re not going to call the Arc’teryx Procline a ski boot because it’s so much more.
-Sure you can ski in them, and ski well.
+Sure you can ski in them.
 But you can also do some serious climbing.
 That’s because the upper cuff splits into two sections while in walk mode, offering lateral ankle articulation previously impossible in a rigid ski boot.
-It might be better to call the Procline an alpinist boot, but ..
+It might be better to call the Procline an alpinist boot, but that hides the..

 The Expedition version of the TLT7 features a Custom Ready liner that is warmer and takes up more space within the shell.
 This makes it a better fit for skinny-to-average width and cold feet.
 All feet will appreciate the toe fittings being moved closer to their natural pivot point.
 This fact, combined with the Snow-dynamic concept and Speed Nose make the “7” the most efficient clim..